Alexander Shelley: National Arts Centre Orchestra

-Shelley has a close relationship with Germany's National Youth Orchestra (Bundesjugendorchester), having led them on two separate tours of Germany.
-In November 2018 the orchestra sat side by side with the National Arts Centre Orchestra for a performance of Benjamin Britten's War Requiem, in commemoration of the 100th anniversary of the end of World War 1.
-In the summer of 2019 Shelley led the Bundesjugendorchester on a tour of Germany and Africa.
+Shelley has a close relationship with Germany's National Youth Orchestra (Bundesjugendorchester), having led them on three tours of Germany and international tours to France, Canada and Africa.
+In November 2018, the Bundesjugendorchester sat side-by-side with the National Arts Centre Orchestra for a performance of Benjamin Britten's War Requiem, in commemoration of the 100th anniversary of the end of World War 1.
+In the summer of 2019, Shelley led the Bundesjugendorchester on a tour of Germany and Africa.

-To date, Shelley has conducted over 32 world premiere performances.
+Shelley has conducted over 40 world premiere performances.